Jesper941/OceanBreez/README.md

   - An index / homepage with information about the restaurant and it's history
   - A menu page where the users can inspect the food that's being served before deciding to book a table
   - A contact page where users can find the restaurant's location and contact information
-  - A table booking page where users can register in order to book, view, edit or add to their booking
+  - A table booking page where users can register in order to book, view, edit, cancel or add information to their booking
 - An admin site where the administrators can create, edit or remove bookings
-- And admin site where the administrators can create, edit or delete registered users
+- An admin site where the administrators can create, edit or delete registered users

 ## Design